 New Texas Superstar introduced: Balsamic Blooms

-Basil is a popular backyard herb, and the newest Texas Superstar - Balsamic Blooms basil - represents an exceptional edible plant with ornamental qualities that make it a great addition to any garden, according to horticultural experts.
-Balsamic Blooms is a versatile basil from new breeding lines, said Dr. Brent Pemberton, Texas A&M AgriLife Research ornamental horticulturist in Overton.
+By Adam Russell Agrilife Today COLLEGE STATION, TX - Basil is a popular backyard herb, and the newest Texas Superstar - Balsamic Blooms basil - represents an exceptional edible plant with ornamental qualities that make it a great addition to any garden, according to horticultural experts.
+Balsamic Blooms basil is the latest Texas Superstar promotion.

 Add your comments below